 Deputy Baker began his career as a telecommunicator with the Marion County Sheriff's Department in 1995, then as a special deputy before serving as a deputy for over two years.
 He was posthumously awarded the agency's Medal of Honor and Purple Heart.

-He was survived by his parents, brother and two sisters.
+He was single and survived by his parents, brother and two sisters.
 His father currently serves as a lieutenant with the Indiana University-Purdue University Indianapolis Police Department and was previously the chief of the Albion, Michigan, Police Department.